 A common choice, at higher precision levels, for applications such as machine tool spindles where both accuracy and high thrust loads are present.
-They are typically mounted in pairs, providing thrust capacity in either direction and good rigidity for applications where shaft movement is critical.
+They are typically mounted in pairs, also called duplex bearings, providing thrust capacity in either direction and good rigidity for applications where shaft movement is critical.

 Double row assemblies offer shaft rigidity, compactness, and higher radial capacity as well as moderate thrust capacity in both directions.

 Single row angular contact ball bearings can carry thrust load in one direction only, and should always be adjusted against another bearing which accommodates the opposed thrust load.
 Single row angular contact ball bearings are no separable.

 Spindle bearings are a special design of the single row angular contact ball bearings; they were developed primarily for high-speed work spindles of machine tools.
 The spindle bearings differ from the angular contact ball bearings by the contact angle, the degree of accuracy, and the type of cage.
 Spindle bearings are manufactured in series 70 and 72.
 They are identified by a bearing number commencing with a B.